myscience/goal/README.md

 ## Overview

-The repository is divided into two folders: a primary one `src/` containing and a secondary `src/numpy`, each one containing the implementation of the same algorithm, the first is built on top of the `PyTorch` library, which enables native GPU support, while the second written in pure `NumPy` (with no GPU support).
+The repository is divided into two folders: a primary one `src/` and a secondary `src/numpy`, each one containing the implementation of the same algorithm.
+The first is built on top of the `PyTorch` library, which enables native GPU support, while the second is written in pure `NumPy` (with no GPU support).

 # Environments